friend-to-net-web-developers/html-attribute-dictionary/README.md

     </div>
 </section>
 ```
-But can be initialized in this way as well
+But can be initialized in the following ways as well.
 ```csharp
 //Provides an empty dictionary var dictionary = HtmlAttributeDictionaryFactory.Get();